From Russia with Love (video game): Plot

 One of the changes to the plot of the video game is the absence of the villainous organisation SPECTRE, who played a vital role in the film.
 Due to legal issues that had plagued the James Bond film series since 1963, the organization was renamed "OCTOPUS" and appears to lack a central leader in the same vein as Ernst Stavro Blofeld.
-The SPECTRE name was tied up in a long-running dispute over the film rights to Thunderball, between United Artists/MGM and the now-deceased writer Kevin McClory.
+The SPECTRE name was tied up in a long-running dispute over the film rights to Thunderball, between United Artists/MGM and the now-deceased screenwriter Kevin McClory.

 The game begins with a pre-title sequence in which Elizabeth Stark, the Prime Minister of the United Kingdom's daughter, is kidnapped by OCTOPUS while attending a party.
 Bond was assigned to attend the party for just such an event, and he defeats OCTOPUS and rescues Miss Stark.

-Similar to the film, OCTOPUS has conceived a plan to embarrass British secret service agent 007 for the death of Dr. Julius No from the film Dr. No, in which No was an agent of SPECTRE.
+Similar to the film, OCTOPUS has conceived a plan to embarrass British Secret Service agent 007 for the death of Dr. Julius No from the film Dr. No (1962), in which No was an agent of SPECTRE.
 The plan involves the theft of a Soviet encoding machine known as the Lektor with the help of a defecting Soviet agent, Tatiana Romanova.
-However, Romanova is being used by OCTOPUS to lure James Bond into a trap; their ultimate goal is to let him obtain the Lektor and then ambush him for it, killing him in humiliating fashion as well.
+However, Romanova is being used by OCTOPUS to lure James Bond into a trap; their ultimate goal is to let him obtain the Lektor and then ambush him for it, killing him in a humiliating fashion as well.
 Romanova is sent by Rosa Klebb, an agent of the KGB (in both the novel and film, an agent of SMERSH) who has secretly defected to OCTOPUS.
 Her immediate subordinate, Donald "Red" Grant, protects Bond through the first half of the game and attacks him in the second.
 The game ends with a final assault on OCTOPUS headquarters, during which Grant is fatally shot by Bond.